creationix/howtonode.org/articles/control_flow.markdown

 ## Conclusion ##

-The three techniques taught here are:
+The techniques taught here are:

  - Nest callbacks to get serial behavior.
  - Collocate method calls to get parallel behavior.